netorcai/hexabomb/docs/details.rst

 #.
 Apply players actions (see `Application of actions`_)
 #.
 Reduce the revive delay of dead characters.
 #.
+Increase the bomb count of all characters (every 10 turns).
+#.
 Reduce bomb delays,
    explode those reaching a delay of 0, compute chain reactions then